cartrawler/cartrawler.github.io/docs/android/inpath/implementationSteps.md

 }
 ```

-The json payload object is returned so that the partner can process the payment/reservation with a cartrawler payment end point at a different time and point in the partners basket flow.
-This JSON playload object is passed to this endpoint.
+The json payload object is returned so that the partner can process the payment/reservation with a CarTrawler payment end point at a different time and point in the partners basket flow.
+This JSON payload object is passed to this endpoint.
 Further details can be found in our OTA developer docs.
-(Also see inpath reservation section)
+(Also see In Path reservation section)

 The ``CartrawlerSDK.TRIP_DETAILS`` object: